isc-projects/bind9/README.md

 and BIND must be configured with `--enable-dnstap`.

-Certain compiled-in constants and default settings can be increased to values better suited to large servers with abundant memory resources (e.g, 64-bit servers with 12G or more of memory) by specifying `--with-tuning=large` on the `configure` command line.
-This can improve performance on big servers, but will consume more memory and may degrade performance on smaller systems.
+Certain compiled-in constants and default settings can be increased to values better suited to small machines, e.g. OpenWRT boxes, by specifying `--with-tuning=small` on the `configure` command line.
+This will decrease memory usage by using smaller structures, but will degrade performance.

 On Linux, process capabilities are managed in user space using the `libcap` library, which can be installed on most Linux systems via